CityOfZion/standards/nodes.md

 chmod 700 /home/canesin/.ssh
 ```

-This guide is based on bash so set that as prefered shell for the manager
+This guide is based on bash so set that as preferred shell for the manager

 ```shell
 usermod -s /bin/bash canesin